screwdriver-cd/guide/docs/cluster-management/configure-artifacts-unzip-service.md

 ## Package

-Artifacts Unzip Service is a service that unzips the build artifacts that uploaded as a zip.
+Artifacts Unzip Service is a service that unzips the build artifacts uploaded as a zip.
 It's required to use the [Zip Artifacts feature](zip-artifacts).
 Like the other services, Artifacts Unzip Service is shipped as a [Docker image](https://hub.docker.com/r/screwdrivercd/artifacts-unzip-service).